-the results from the C-QTc analysis performed on data pooled from these two studies are shown.
-The slope of the C-QTc relationship was very shallow and not statistically significant: -0.00002 msec per ng/mL (90%CI -0.0102 to -0.01014 msec per ng/mL).
-As shown by the upper bound of the 90%CI, an effect on the QTc interval exceeding 10 msec could be excluded within the full plasma concentration range of lemborexant, that is, up to more than 500 ng/mL.
-Importantly, therapeutic concentrations of this drug are around 40-60 ng/mL.
-When these data were shown to regulators in the USA and in Japan, the program was allowed to proceed into late-stage development without performing a TQT study, and lemborexant was subsequently approved in these jurisdictions.
-The US label, therefore, states, under Cardiac Electrophysiology: "In a concentration-QTcF analysis using the data from two randomized, double-blind, placebo-controlled, multiple ascending dose studies in healthy subjects, lemborexant does not prolong the QTcF interval to any clinically relevant extent at a dose five times the maximum recommended dose."

-In this review, we share five examples from different sponsors on how ECG evaluation can be implemented in FIH studies, with the objective to exclude clinically relevant effects on the QTc interval.
-To some extent, the examples represent different strategies for ECG evaluation in early clinical pharmacology studies, but all share the objective of potentially obviating the need for a designated, stand-alone TQT study:
+-0.0102 to 0.01014).
+As shown by the upper bound of the 90% CI, an effect on the QTc interval exceeding 10 msec could be excluded within the full plasma concentration range of lemborexant, i.e., up to more than 500 ng/mL.
+Importantly, therapeutic concentrations of this drug are around 40 to 60 ng/mL.
+When these data were shown to regulators in US and in Japan, the program was allowed to proceed into late-stage development without performing a TQT study and lemborexant was subsequently approved in these jurisdictions.
+The US label, therefore, states, under Cardiac Electrophysiology: In a concentration-QTcF analysis using the data from two randomized, doubleblind, placebo-controlled, multiple ascending dose studies in healthy subjects, lemborexant does not prolong the QTcF interval to any clinically relevant extent at a dose 5 times the maximum recommended dose.
+In this publication, we share 5 examples from different sponsors on how ECG evaluation can be implemented in FIH studies, with the objective to exclude clinically relevant effects on the QTc interval.
+To some extent, the examples represent different strategies for ECG evaluation in early clinical pharmacology studies, but all share the objective of potentially obviating the need for a designated, stand-alone TQT study.
+Case 1 illustrates a clear negative C-QTc relationship despite observations of QTc • prolongation at high concentrations in non-clinical studies;

-- Case 1 illustrates a clear negative C-QTc relationship, despite observations of QTc prolongation at high concentrations in nonclinical studies; - Case 2 demonstrates the potential use of nonclinical studies to support a negative C-QTc relationship prior to the characterization of the high clinical exposure scenario; - Case 3 illustrates a positive clinical C-QTc relationship, despite negative nonclinical assays; - Case 4 shows a strategy for characterizing the C-QTc relationship for a nonracemic therapy and formulation optimization; - Case 5 highlights a strategic methodology to plan and incorporate C-QTc analysis early in development.
+- Case 2 demonstrates the potential use of non-clinical studies to support a negative C-QTc relationship prior to the characterization of the high clinical exposure scenario; - Case 3 illustrates a positive clinical C-QTc relationship despite negative non-clinical assays; - Case 4 shows a strategy for characterizing the C-QTc relationship for a non-racemic therapy and formulation optimization, and - Case 5 highlights a strategic methodology to plan and incorporate C-QTc analysis early in development.

-Application of C-QTc Analysis
+Application of concentration-QTc (C-QTc) analysis

-The relationship between plasma concentrations and ΔQTc is usually investigated using a linear mixedeffects modeling approach, based on the model proposed by Garnett et al in 2018.10 This model has change-from-baseline OTc (Δ OTc) as the dependent variable, plasma concentrations as the explanatory variate (zero for placebo), centered baseline QTc (ie, baseline QTc for individual subject minus the population mean baseline QTc for all subjects for parallel designed SAD/MAD studies, and for all subjects within the same treatment period for crossover studies) as an additional covariate, study treatment (active = 1 or placebo = 0), and time (ie, postbaseline time point) as fixed effects, and random effects on intercept and slope per subject.
-The relationship between plasma concentrations of major metabolites and ΔQTc is also investigated if metabolite concentration data are available.
-The full model with all of these analytes (parent drug and metabolites) and reduced models from possible firstorder combinations among these analytes may be explored and then a model selection procedure is usually undertaken, using the Akaike information criterion (AIC) to choose the primary model.^{11,12} In general, an unstructured covariance matrix is specified for the random effects.
-The degrees of freedom (df) estimates are determined by the Kenward-Roger method.13 Several simplifications may be used if convergence of the full model cannot be achieved.
+The relationship between plasma concentrations and ΔQTc is usually investigated using a linear mixed-effects modeling approach based on the model proposed by Garnett et al 201810.
+This model has change-from-baseline QTc (Δ QTc) as the dependent variable, plasma concentrations as the explanatory variate (zero for placebo), centered baseline QTc (i.e., baseline QTc for individual subject minus the population mean baseline QTc for all subjects for parallel/single ascending dose (SAD)/MAD studies, and for all subjects within the same treatment period for crossover studies) as an additional covariate, study treatment (active = 1 or placebo = 0) and time (i.e., post-baseline time point) as fixed effects, and random effects on intercept and slope per subject.
+The relationship between plasma concentrations of major metabolites and AQTc is also investigated if metabolite concentration data are available.
+The full model with all of these analytes (parent drug and metabolites) and reduced models from possible first order combinations among these analytes may be explored and then a model selection procedure is usually undertaken, using the Akaike Information Criterion (AIC) to choose the primary model ^{11,12}.
+In general, an unstructured covariance matrix is specified for the random effects.
+The degrees of freedom (df) estimates are determined by the Kenward-Roger method 13.
+Several simplifications may be used if convergence of the full model cannot be achieved.